Package 'renv'

 dependencies() will crawl files within your project, looking for R files and the packages used within those R files.
 This is done primarily by parsing the code and looking for calls of the form library(package), require(package), requireNamespace("package"), and package::method(). renv also supports package loading with box (box::use(...)) and pacman (pacman::p_load(...)) .

-For R package projects, dependencies expressed in the DESCRIPTION file will also be discovered.
+For R package projects, renv will also detect dependencies expressed in the DESCRIPTION file.
+For projects using Python, R dependencies within the R code chunks of your project's .ipynb files will also be used.

 Note that the rmarkdown package is required in order to crawl dependencies in R Markdown files.